You can only know something as well as you can teach it. Sharing information and helping others is something that has always come back to me.

 What brought you to Labcyte?

+It was a bit of luck that at the time I was laid off from my previous position, an opportunity became available at Labcyte.
 The more I researched Labcyte and publications from its customers, the more I was intrigued.
 With my background, I saw how acoustic handling could produce better science faster and more reproducibly, while also reducing the environmental impact that comes with drug discovery research.
 When I worked in the lab, I was using many toxic chemicals in multi-step syntheses to get to relatively small overall yields of final products for testing.
 Labcyte technology would have enabled down-stream scientists to use much smaller amounts of materials, and get to significantly more reproducible results.
 A big challenge in science has always been not only to have a “Eureka!” moment, but also to reproduce it.

 What’s the best part of your job?

 It’s fun!
 I meet amazingly smart people every day.
 Most scientists are a little averse to salespeople, but in pretty short order they grasp the concepts and creative opportunities that acoustic dispensing affords and get really excited.
 I would say that Labcyte has a fan base in its customers.
 I constantly hear how amazed they are at how the results really do match up with the claims.
 It’s fun!
 I meet amazingly smart people every day.
 Most scientists are a little averse to salespeople, but in pretty short order they grasp the concepts and creative opportunities that acoustic dispensing affords and get really excited.
 I would say that Labcyte has a fan base in its customers.
 I constantly hear how amazed they are at how the results really do match up with the claims.

 What do you do outside of work?

 I love mountain biking, surfing, and playing guitar.
 I love spending time with my family, such as camping with my daughter

 If you could cure any disease, what would it be and why?